Bug #19165

 Are there any chance reducing these object assignments and making them faster?
 My concern is that the Rails framework heavily uses this kind of method delegations, and presumably it causes unignorable performance overhead.

-Updated by matsuda (Akira Matsuda) almost 2 years ago
+Updated by matsuda (Akira Matsuda) about 2 years ago

 FYI for confirming "five Array objects and two Hash objects" that I wrote above, I used ko1's allocation_tracer as follows: